Tag: favor

 There is the famous “Pot Roast Story” of a mother teaching her daughter how to prepare pot roast.
 When the mom cut the ends off the roast, the daughter asked why.
 The mother really didn’t know and responded with, “that’s the way my mom did it.”
 The story goes on, and it ends with the daughter finally asking Great-Grandma the reason.
 The response?
 “Because it didn’t fit into the oven.”

 1) No matter who we are, we are always teaching.
-What are you teaching others about following Jesus?
+What are you teaching about following Jesus?

-3) Is there some family or church ritual that you always wondered why?
+3) Is there some or church ritual that you always wondered why?
 If so, how can you find an answer?

 FD) What are some family rituals that your family has?
 What do they tell you about your family?